numtel/meteor-mysql/README.md

 ## Tests / Benchmarks

-A MySQL server is required to run the test suite.
+A MySQL server configured to output the binary log in row mode is required to run the test suite.

+The MySQL connection settings must be configured in `test/settings/local.json`.

+The database specified should be an empty database with no tables because the tests will create and delete tables as needed.

+If you set the `recreateDb` value to true, the test suite will automatically create the database, allowing you to specify a database name that does not yet exist.

 ```bash
 # Install Meteor